 Sometimes it may be possible to push the lump back through the anus gently, but this merely changes the location of the piles.
 Although it may help to ease some symptoms, it will not cure the problem.
 Prolapsed hemorrhoids tend to be quite painful when sitting and can hurt during bowel movements.

 Protrusive hemorrhoid can collect small amounts of tiny stool particles and mucus, potentially causing an irritation called pruritus ani.
 Unfortunately, continually wiping the area to relieve the itching can worsen the irritation.

 Hemorrhoids can become prolapsed when the connective tissues holding it in place begin to weaken.
 One possible cause is straining during bowel movements and especially if you suffer from diarrhea or constipation.

 Pregnancy also increases the risk, and it’s estimated up to 40% of pregnant women have hemorrhoids which without treatment can become prolapsed.
-Obesity is another risk as the weight puts more strain on the rectal veins, increasing the likelihood of hemorrhoids and prolapsed internal and external hemorrhoids.
-If you smoke, it can harm your blood vessels, including those in your anus and rectum, which in turn increases your risk of hemorrhoids and prolapsed hemorrhoids.
+Obesity is another risk as the weight puts more strain on the rectal veins, increasing the likelihood of piles and prolapsed internal and external hemorrhoids.
+If you smoke, it can harm your blood vessels, including those in your anus and rectum, which in turn increases your risk of hemorrhoidal disease and prolapsed hemorrhoids.

 A prolapsed hemorrhoid can be especially painful if a blood clot or thrombus has formed within it and this is known as a thrombosed hemorrhoid.
 A thrombosed hemorrhoid can become acute and will frequently develop in people with severe constipation or who have a history of straining for prolonged periods when they go to the toilet.